Chaloner Ogle: Senior command

-In December 1741, Ogle was despatched with a fleet of some 30 ships to support Admiral Edward Vernon in his engagement with Spanish naval forces under Admiral Blas de Lezo off the coast of Colombia during the War of Jenkins' Ear.
+In December 1741, Ogle was despatched with a fleet of some 30 ships to support Vice-Admiral of the White Edward Vernon in his engagement with Spanish naval forces under Blas de Lezo off the coast of Colombia during the War of Jenkins' Ear.
 Ogle arrived in April 1742 and, after a week of bombardment of the City of Cartagena, the British made preparations to land near an access channel, Boca Chica, with 300 grenadiers.
-The Spanish defenders of two small, nearby forts, San Iago and San Philip, were driven off by a division of three ships of the fleet under Ogle but the British naval force suffered some 120 casualties with the third-rate HMS Shrewsbury alone losing 100 killed and wounded as well as taking serious damage from cannon fire from Fort San Luis.
-Although the grenadiers landed, the subsequent attack on Fort San Lazaro was a disaster for the British forces and the Battle of Cartagena de Indias ultimately proved a decisive Spanish victory: 50 ships were lost, badly damaged or abandoned, and 18,000 soldiers and sailors died.
-In the recriminations after the battle Ogle was accused of an assault upon Edward Trelawny, Governor of Jamaica in August 1742; he was tried in court but no judgement was given.
+The Spanish defenders of two small, nearby forts, San Iago and San Philip, were driven off by a three ships of the fleet under Ogle but the British naval force suffered some 120 casualties with the third-rate HMS Shrewsbury alone losing 100 killed and wounded as well as taking serious damage from cannon fire from Fort San Luis.
+Although the grenadiers landed, the subsequent attack on Fort San Lazaro was a disaster for the attackers, who were eventually forced to withdraw after losing thousands of men, mostly to tropical diseases such as yellow fever.
+In the recriminations after the battle Ogle was accused of an assault upon Edward Trelawny, governor of Jamaica in August 1742; he was tried in court but no judgement was given.
 Vernon was recalled and Ogle became Commander-in-Chief of the Jamaica Station again.

-Promoted to vice-admiral on 11 August 1743, Ogle presided at the courts-martial of the captains accused of cowardice at the Battle of Toulon in February 1744.
-Promoted to full admiral on 23 June 1744, he became Commander-in-Chief, The Nore in September 1745.
-He was elected Member of Parliament for Rochester in November 1746 and promoted to Admiral of the Fleet on 1 July 1749.
+Promoted to Vice-Admiral of the Blue on 9 August 1743 and agin to Vice-Admiral of the White on 7 December Ogle presided at the courts-martial of the captains accused of cowardice at the Battle of Toulon in late February 1744.
+Promoted to Admiral of the Blue on 23 June 1744, he became Commander-in-Chief, The Nore in September 1745.
+He was elected Member of Parliament for Rochester in November 1746 and promoted to Admiral of the White on 15 July 1747 and again to Admiral of the Fleet on 1 July 1749.
 After his retirement, he lived at Gifford Lodge in Twickenham.
 He died in London on 11 April 1750 and was buried at St Mary's, Twickenham.
 The monument was sculpted by John Michael Rysbrack.